Mangshi Yunnan, China Travel Guide

 China uses the Chinese Yuan (CNY), also known as Renminbi (RMB).
 Its symbol is ¥.

 The official currency is the Chinese Yuan (CNY).
-Exchange major currencies at international airports, major bank locations in Mangshi (Bank of China, ICBC, CCB), or some larger hotels.
-ATMs are widely available for CNY withdrawals using international cards.
-Inform your bank of your travel plans.
+Exchange major currencies at international airports, major bank locations in Mangshi (Bank of China, ICBC, CCB), or certain large hotels.
+ATMs are widely available for CNY withdrawals using overseas cards.
+Let your bank know you are traveling plans.

-These estimates offer a general guide and vary based on personal choices and economic conditions.
+These approximations offer a general guide and vary based on personal choices and economic conditions.

 Tipping is not customary or expected in mainland China, including Mangshi.
 Attempting to tip may even confuse locals.